Friedrich Wilhelm Albrecht: Later life

-In 1962 the Albrecht's retired to Linden Park in South Australia; although he continued to carry out pastoral duties.
+In 1962 the Albrecht's retired to Linden Park, South Australia; although he continued to carry out pastoral duties.

-Albrecht died on 16 March 1984.
+Albrecht died in Fullarton, South Australia on 16 March 1984, four months after his wife's death, and was buried in Centennial Park Cemetery, Pasadena, South Australia.

 Publications

 A full list of publications are available on Trove.

 Legacy

 Albrecht Drive and Oval in Alice Springs are named for him as well as Albrecht Road in Kintore.